rocket-pig/autobabytermux/README.md

 # autobabytermux
 Autonomous Agent?
 I loved the idea of babyAGI and AutoGPT.
 But ..you wouldnt believe me but I program on a phone.
-And in that i-ate-the-tiny-mushroom place, I cant install numpy/pandas/everythingreactevermade.
+And in that i-ate-the-shrink-me-mushroom place, I cant install numpy/pandas/everythingreactevermade.
 But I was desperate to play so I had to make do.
 It requires ```npm install langchain openai``` and THATS IT.
 AND: It fucking works!
 But needs tons of new stuff.
 New paragraph

 Whatever.
 Here is pre prompt.
 I stole the 'QOTAR' (Question, Observation, Thought, Action, Result) 'chain-of-thought' concepts from one/both of the above 'autonomous agent' projects.
 And reinvented it because Phone.
 AND: ..Its..Alieeeeve.
 And.
 A wild hair gave me the mad idea some others might want to hack on it (or maybe I just need some sleep).
 Anywho.
 Autonomous AI Agent, on your burner.
 Shrugs rite?
 What a world